-In the past few years, whistleblowers have repeatedly made the headlines.
-Recently, the Wirecard scandal certainly attracted the most attention and is therefore probably the most prominent example of whistleblowing at the moment.
-The public discussion in connection with dealing with whistleblowers is getting louder and in 2019, an important legal impetus was provided for the protection of whistleblowers: the EU Whistleblower Directive.
-But what is exactly behind the term “whistleblower” and is it defined more precisely within the framework of this new EU directive?
+In recent years, whistleblowers have repeatedly made headlines.
+Most recently, the Wirecard scandal certainly attracted the most attention and is therefore probably the most prominent example of whistleblowing at the moment.
+The public discussion in connection with the handling of whistleblowers is getting louder and in 2019 an important legal impulse for the protection of whistleblowers was set with the entry into force of the EU Whistleblower Directive.
+What is a “whistleblower” and how is it defined more precisely under this new EU Directive?

-A whistleblower is first of all “only” a natural person who reports information about wrongdoings in companies or public institutions.
+First of all, a whistleblower is “only” a natural person who reports information about wrongdoing in companies or public institutions.
 The person must have obtained this information in connection with his or her work.
 There is no standard in terms of content – it can be information about grievances of considerable scope, such as criminal offences or general dangers for employees or the entire company.
 However, it can also be less serious incidents, such as ethics violations or violations of internal policies.